ArdenHide/AWS-Lambda-Function/README.md

 ```
 C:\Users\<USERNAME>\Documents\Visual Studio 2022\Templates\ProjectTemplates\
 ```
-2. Copy the `AWS Lambda Function.zip` file into this folder.
+2. Copy the `AWS Lambda Function (.NET 6.0).zip` or `AWS Lambda Function (.NET 8.0).zip` file into this folder.

+3. (optional): If the template still doesn't appear, try unzipping the zip.

 Once you have followed these steps, you should be able to create a new project based on the `AWS Lambda Function` custom project template.